-2.10.
-Sustainability Strategy
+4.2.6 Sustainability Strategy

-Recipients must submit to the GOR their strategy for promoting sustainability, including a strategy for building local capacity as a means to promote the sustainability of efforts to combat child labor and/or forced labor beyond the life of the project, within the timeline established in the General Timetable of Standard Deliverables (in Sec.
-IV.
-1.).
-The GOR will provide additional guidance on the contents of the sustainability strategy.
-Recipients' strategies should explain which of the project's specific outcomes will be sustained after the project ends and how they will be sustained.
+Recipients must submit to the GOR their strategy for promoting sustainability, including a strategy for building local capacity as a means to promote the sustainability of efforts to combat child labor and/or forced labor beyond the life of the project, within the timeline established in the General Timetable of Standard Deliverables (see section 4.1) The GOR will provide additional guidance on the contents of the sustainability strategy.
+Recipients' strategies should explain which of the project's specific outcomes will be sustained after the period of the performance of the project ends and how they will be sustained.
 Recipients must provide updates to their sustainability strategy annually as part of each October TPR.
-The assessment to prepare the sustainability strategy must be linked to project outcomes and the ability of individuals, communities, and the nation to ensure that the key activities or changes implemented by a project endure, and that organizations critical to these efforts have the capacity to maintain and/or expand them.
+The sustainability strategy must be linked to project outcomes and the ability of individuals, communities, and the nation to ensure that the key activities or changes implemented by a project endure, and that organizations critical to these efforts have the capacity to maintain and/or expand them.

 Although there are restrictions on the award of subawards or contracts to government entities, to the extent possible, recipients should consider engaging relevant government agencies through other mechanisms, as well as partnering with other organizations or associations to strengthen their capacity in areas including advocacy and awareness-raising on child labor and/or forced labor issues.
-As part of a sustainability strategy, recipients should also aim to work with companies and/or industry groups to develop and/or improve their voluntary social compliance practices regarding child labor and/or forced labor.

-2.11.
-Research
+4.2.7 Research

-In projects where the recipient is required to conduct project-specific research, the recipient is expected to implement the research proposed in their application, subject to final approval by the GOR, during project implementation.
+In projects where the recipient is required to conduct project-specific research, the recipient is expected to implement the research proposed in its application, subject to final approval by the GOR, during project implementation.
 However, USDOL recognizes that the need for different or additional research topics may be discovered during project implementation.
 The recipient is encouraged to contact the GOR to present new research suggestions and request approval for any change to the approved research topics.

-As needed, recipients should consider engaging local research organizations, especially universities to design and conduct the proposed research activities, following competitive procurement requirements as applicable.
+As needed, recipients should consider engaging local research organizations, especially universities to design and conduct the proposed research activities, following competitive procurement requirements as applicable and consistent with 2 CFR 200.317-326.
 The recipient's dissemination strategy should ensure that the project's research outputs, including data sets and reports, are publicly available and endure beyond the life of the project.
-USDOL expects recipients to implement dissemination strategies that will ensure that research is widely distributed and available to the public, including through the use of creative means such as Web-based platforms.
+USDOL expects recipients to implement dissemination strategies that will ensure that research is widely distributed and available to the public, including through the use of creative means such as web-based platforms.
 Dissemination strategies should be practical and appropriate, given the implementing environment and cultural and social context in target areas.
 The recipient must provide a justification for the research design (qualitative, quantitative, and/or mixed-methods).
 Proposed research methodologies are subject to final approval by the GOR.

 All research conducted using USDOL funding must be summarized into a report and presented to the GOR for review prior to publically disseminating results and official publication.
 At minimum, the report must include the research purpose, research questions, sample, methodology, data analysis, and findings.
 All research reports must include a cover page with the title, date, author, publishing organization and adhere to USDOL's funding acknowledgement requirements.
 Once reviewed and approved by the GOR, recipients must disseminate their findings publicly, unless an alternative plan for dissemination has been confirmed with the GOR.
-See the Information Dissemination and Intellectual Property (in Sec.
-VI.
-6.) for more information.
+See the Information Dissemination and Intellectual Property (section 6.6) for more information.